 A report from the Article 32 hearing earlier this year acknowledged the military could have a difficult time proving its largely circumstantial case because the events happened so long ago and many witnesses were Iraqis.
 Still, a Marine general decided to proceed with the trial on charges of desertion, larceny and destruction of government property.

 The case began in June 2004, when Hassoun disappeared from a base in Fallujah, Iraq.
-About a week later, he appeared in a photo purportedly taken by insurgents.
-Hassoun was blindfolded and had a sword poised above his head.
+About a week later, he appeared blindfolded with sword poised above his head in a photo purportedly taken by insurgents.

-Hassoun, a naturalized American citizen who was born and grew up in Lebanon, turned up days later at the U.S. Embassy in Lebanon, saying he was kidnapped by extremists.
+Hassoun, a naturalized American citizen who was born and grew up in Lebanon, turned up days later at the U.S. Embassy in that country, saying he was kidnapped by extremists.

 The military doubted his story, and he was brought back to the U.S. while charges were considered.
-He was allowed to visit relatives in Utah in December 2004 when he disappeared again.
+He was allowed to visit relatives in Utah in December 2004 when he vanished again.

-Military prosecutors argue Hassoun was unhappy with his deployment and left the Marines.
+Military prosecutors argue Hassoun was unhappy with his deployment and left the Marines in 2004.
 They cited witnesses who said Hassoun didn't like how the U.S. was interrogating Iraqis and that he said he wouldn't shoot back at Iraqis.